QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Mechanism

 \section{Quantum Self-Attention Mechanism}

-This section presents a logicalized, linearized QSAM framework in which QLS is used to measure logical similarity and enables QSAM to be freed from numerical operations such as addition, thus conserving more qubits.
-More importantly QLS replaces the inner product similarity that needs to be implemented by measurement, which ensures that the task is always executed on the quantum computer without interruption.
-QBSASM derived from QLS expresses the weight distribution of the quantum computer on word vectors in the form of a density matrix.
+This section presents a QSAM framework, in which QLS is proposed to measure logical similarity and enables QSAM to be freed from numerical operations such as addition, thus conserving more qubits.
+More importantly, QLS replaces the inner product similarity that needs to be implemented by measurement, which ensures that the task is always executed on the quantum computer without interruption.
+QBSASM derived from QLS expresses the weight distribution of the quantum computer on outputs in the form of a density matrix.